Kosmos Energy: Q2 Earnings Snapshot - NewsBreak

 IN THIS ARTICLE

-Avanos Medical AVNS reported its Q2 earnings results on Tuesday, August 9, 2022 at 07:00 AM.
+TransDigm Gr TDG reported its Q3 earnings results on Tuesday, August 9, 2022 at 08:00 AM.
 Here's what investors need to know about the announcement.
-Avanos Medical beat estimated earnings by 7.89%, reporting an EPS of $0.41 versus an estimate of $0.38.
-Revenue was up $16.60 million from the same...
+TransDigm Gr beat estimated earnings by 10.48%, reporting an EPS of $4.85 versus an estimate of $4.39.
+Revenue was up $180.00 million from the same...

 Recap: Lumos Pharma Q2 Earnings